hrydgard/ppsspp/README.md

 (for more detailed instructions, see http://www.ppsspp.org/development.html )

+First of all, after having checked out the source, don't forget to
+run:
+git submodule init
+git submodule update

+in order to get the "native" library.

+Now, the actual building:

 PPSSPP currently has three build systems, for building for the following platforms:
 * Win32: MSVC